pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Basics/Control-sample-types-in-ddPCR.md

+---
+layout: default
-# Control sample types in ddPCR
+title: Control sample types in ddPCR

-Owner: Paulius Baltrušis
+parent: Basics
+nav_order: 3
+has_children: true
+---

 Arguably the most crucial part of any experiment is the control samples! ddPCR shares a number of similar control sample types with qPCR that should be run at the discretion of the user.
 I will provide an overview of some of the most common ones: